tembo-io/website/docusaurus/blog/2023-08-03-introducing-pgmq/index.md

 ### Archiving from Queue

-`Archiving` removes the message from the queue and inserts it to the queue’s archive table.
+`Archiving` removes the message from the queue and inserts it to the queue's archive table.
 This provides you with an opt-in retention mechanism for messages, and is an excellent way to debug applications.

 Archive the message with id 2.